AishwaryaKadu/Banking-app/README.md

 # Banking-app
 The Sparks Foundation GRIP (Graduate Rotational Internship Program) Task under Mobile App Development.

- Task 2: Basic Banking App
+Basic Banking Application

-◇ Create a simple mobile app which has the following specs.
+Develop a straightforward mobile application with the following specifications:

-◇ Start with creating dummy data in mobile (sqlite) database for upto 10 users.
-User table will have basic fields such as name, email, current balance etc. Transfers table will record all transfers happened.
+Begin by establishing a mock data set in a mobile (SQLite) database for up to 10 users.
+The user table should include essential fields such as name, email, and current balance.
+The transaction table will record all monetary transfers that take place.

-◇ Flow: Home Screen > View all Customers> Select and View one Customer> Transfer Money> Select customer to transfer to > View all Customers.
+User Flow: Home Screen > View All Customers > Select and View a Customer > Transfer Money > Choose Recipient > View All Customers > Access Transfer History.

-◇ No Login Page.
-No Customer Creation.
-Only transfer of money between multiple customers.

-◇ Upload video demo of your application on youtube and submit the url.
+There will be no login page or customer creation functionality; the app will solely facilitate money transfers among existing customers.

+Technology Stack: Front-end: HTML, CSS, Bootstrap, and JavaScript; Back-end: PHP; Database: MySQL.

+The database will consist of two tables: Users Table and Transaction Table.